Ritvik-G/AIR_Website/README.md

 # AIR_Website
-The official page of AI and Robotics Club NIT Andhra Pradesh
+The Official page of NIT Andra

 The structure of the Navbar in the website is:-